 FINMA's costs are covered by the institutions it supervises.
 It can thus adjust its cost level where there is a specific need to do so.

 Supervised institutions are required to pay supervisory fees and levies.
 User fees are levied individually from each supervised institution.
 These fees are mainly charged for rulings and supervisory proceedings, and cover the costs of the work carried out by FINMA.
-More than 20% of FINMA's annual expenditure (CHF
+Approximately one-fifth of FINMA's annual expenditure (CHF

 FINMA uses 60% of its internal resources for its core tasks of licensing, supervision enforcement and regulation.
 Support and management processes account for the remaining 40%.